Let us discuss some of the best Kajabi alternatives, that come at an affordable price.

 Or else, the basic customization features offered by Teachable should be enough for you.

 With Teachable, you can have multiple pricing options.
-You can make your course free, subscription-based, one-time purchase, or also have payment plan.
+You can make your course free, subscription-based, one-time purchase, or also have a payment plan.

 Added to it, you can also create coupon codes for promotional purposes.

 You can create either amount-based or percentage-based coupon codes for promotion of your courses.
 You can also set the number of coupons or set the expiry date for the coupon codes.

 These coupon codes will be very helpful if you are running marketing campaigns or webinars for the promotion of your courses.

 Similar to Podia and Kajabi, Teachable also comes with affiliate platform that lets you turn any of your course students to affiliates for promoting your courses.

 Teachable has integrations with various platforms like Segment, Mailchimp, Google Analytics, Sumo, Vizia, ConvertKit, and many others.